 Smaller organizations don’t need a CRM yet because they have fewer customers to keep organized, fewer employees to coordinate information across and a smaller budget to purchase software with.

-Additionally, a CRM helps you manage insights on an individual.
+A CRM helps manage insights on an individual.
 For example, knowing that a prospect is interested in a certain product can help you better understand what next steps to take.
 Plus, knowing the nature and size of the problems they are trying to solve can be beneficial in providing them the information they need to make a purchasing decision.

 The more you know about a customer or prospect, the better you can talk with them and close the deal.
 This is extremely difficult to manage without a CRM system.